onnozweers/dcache-scripts/README.md

 dcache-scripts
 ==============

 Some small dCache scripts that add functionality to dCache.
-It's probably very site specific to SURFsara but it may inspire others.

 dcache-collect-debug-info.sh
 ----------------------------